 What is Quantum Entropy-as-a-Service?

-Entropy-as-a-service (EaaS) is an on-demand, cloud-based service that generates and distributes a high-quality supply of entropy for cloud platforms, SaaS and distributed applications, IoT devices, and other embedded computer systems.
-Entropy-as-a-service provides unique “seeds” that allow random numbers to be securely generated to form strong cryptographic keys.
+Entropy as a Service (EaaS) is an on-demand, cloud-based service that generates and distributes a high-quality supply of entropy for cloud platforms, SaaS and distributed applications, IoT devices, and other embedded computer systems.
+EaaS provides unique “seeds” that allow random numbers to be securely generated to form strong cryptographic keys.

 What’s the value of EaaS for businesses looking for better, more high-quality sources of entropy?
 Well, the specialty hardware capable of generating strong entropy can be expensive, hard to acquire, or have the wrong form factor for various deployment needs.
 Embedding strong sources of entropy into IoT devices, laptops, or cell phones can be impractical or even impossible because of the cost and size constraints of special entropy-generating hardware.

-Entropy-as-a-service (like Software-as-a-Service before it) solves many of the cost, availability, and complexity challenges involved, freeing the IT professional or Application Developer from unnecessary overhead.
-Quantum entropy-as-a-service takes EaaS one step further and introduces truly random seeds to dramatically enhance the security of your cryptographic keys.
+EaaS (like Software-as-a-Service before it) solves many of the cost, availability, and complexity challenges involved, freeing the IT professional or Application Developer from unnecessary overhead.
+Quantum Entropy as a Service takes EaaS one step further and introduces truly random seeds to dramatically enhance the security of your cryptographic keys.

-QEaaS and EaaS in general is a boon to developers seeking to bolster the quality of their encryption efforts and ultimately better protect user data.
-That’s because entropy-as-a-service provides them with instant and continuous access to the desired entropy.
+QEaaS and EaaS in general is a boon for developers seeking to bolster the quality of their encryption efforts and ultimately better protect user data.
+That’s because EaaS provides them with instant and continuous access to the desired entropy.

 So, instead of searching in vain for elusive or expensive entropy sources, they can focus their energies on developing applications and taking them to market swiftly – safe in the knowledge that they have based their data and communications protection on the best foundation possible.
 QEaaS delivers a continuous supply of new entropy that’s free from any patterns or sequences that cybercriminals can forecast and take advantage of when trying to guess or break cryptographic keys.

-The SEQUR™quantum service embodies the QEaaS offering of Quantropi.
-One of Quantropi’s three TrUE quantum data protection technologies, SEQUR™ enables developers, governments, and enterprises to provision and distribute quantum entropy across any network while keeping it completely secure from classical or quantum theft.
+One of Quantropi’s three TrUE quantum data protection technologies, SEQUR™ QEaaS, enables developers, governments, and enterprises to provision and distribute quantum entropy across any network while keeping it completely secure from classical or quantum theft.

 This means better data security today and peace of mind knowing that bad actors with quantum computers in the future will not be able to steal your keys and access your data.